bonsai-rx/docs/articles/documentation-style-guide.md

 - name: Tutorials
   href: tutorials/
 ```
-3) Add articles in markdown format to the `Manual` and `Tutorials` folder.
+3. Add articles in markdown format to the `Manual` and `Tutorials` folder.
-4) Add a toc.yml file to the `Manual` and `Tutorials` folder to generate the table of contents for that section.
-The `Reference` toc.yml is generated automatically.
+4. Add a `toc.yml` file to the `Manual` and `Tutorials` folder to generate the table of contents for that section.
+The `toc.yml` for the `Reference` section is generated automatically.
-Here is a sample `articles/toc.yml` with a flattened table of content layout (all articles will be visible in the TOC).
-This works best for most websites which do not have a lot of articles.
+Below is a sample `articles/toc.yml` with a flattened table of content layout (all articles will be visible in the TOC).
+This works best for websites which do not have a lot of articles.

 ```yml
 - href: ../index.md                         # Website Getting Started page that points to docs/index.md.
 Omit for tutorials/toc.yml